Computer-controlled cutting.

 - Used “Get from machine” to check available material size.

-- Ran a quick test cut — small circles and a cross.
-If they peel off cleanly without cutting the backing, the pressure is right.
+- Ran a quick test cut — small shapes, a circle and a square.
+If they peel off cleanly without cutting through the backing, the pressure is right.

 This was my first real week working with fabrication machines, and the biggest lesson was how iterative the whole process is.
 You don’t just design and cut — you characterize, test, measure, adjust and test again.
 The parametric approach saved me a lot of time because once the variables were set up, adapting the design was just changing a number.

 Building the gondola was probably the most satisfying part.
 It’s one thing to design a single piece on screen, but seeing dozens of them come together into a 3D structure that actually holds — that felt like proper digital fabrication.
-Also, having the chance to meet in person my fellow colleagues in Ponferrada, as well as, Javi, the local instructor there, was amaizing.
+Having the chance to meet my fellow colleagues in person in Ponferrada, as well as Javi, the local instructor there, was great.